 Changes made to new user settings are in the Groups section only affect users NOT yet listed in the system. (i.e. future users).
 Any users already listed in the system are not affected.
-To modify settings or credit on existing users, see bulk user actions in the following section.
+Intial user settings also do not apply when users change groups.
+To modify settings or credit on existing users, see Bulk user actions in the following section.